dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_1.md

 * Can you construct an example that reaches your bound?
 * Prove your bound
 * What happens when there are many copies of the program (e.g. concurrency)? _hint._ this is one of the reason testing concurrent programs is hard.

+## The Need for Multiple Final States for DFAs

+Assume a DFA can have at most one final state.
+Show that there is a regular language `L` over a unary alphabet ($\Sigma = \\{ a \\}$) which is not recognizable with this model, i.e. there is no DFA with a single final state whose language `L`.
+Prove your claim.

 ## [Optional] Install Spin